-Prior to pursuing the MSc in Organisational Behaviour at LSE, I worked at a global youth-run non-profit organisation, and undertook a breadth of work in talent management and leadership.
-I knew I was interested in leadership, HR and business psychology.
-However, I knew I needed both the depth of knowledge as well as clarity around how I will pursue my interests going forwards.
+Prior to pursuing the MSc in Organisational Behaviour at LSE, I worked at a global youth-run non-profit organisation where I had the opportunity to do a breadth of work in talent management and leadership.
+Through my work, I discovered my passion for psychology, leadership and HR – however, I knew I needed both the depth of knowledge as well as clarity about how I would pursue my passion going forward.
 Upon graduating, I am so grateful that LSE gave me just this.

 Depth of knowledge

-There were times when I was sitting in lectures wondering why I had to read ten long research papers on themes like Psychological Contracts or Organisational Citizenship Behaviour.
-While it is true that I might not remember every detail of each of these papers, the rigour, attention to detail and focus on research has helped immensely to develop a holistic approach towards problem solving in the workplace.
-The course curriculum and professors at LSE taught us how to ask the right questions, look for the relevant information, and then connect the dots to create effective solutions.
-This is exactly what my job requires me to do on a daily basis.
-Moreover, depth of knowledge, coupled with the flexibility to customise my course to my interests through electives, also enabled me to gain knowledge across a breadth of areas within HR and Business Psychology.
-In each of my projects at work, I have been able to link my work directly or indirectly to something I learnt at the LSE.
+There were times when I was sitting in lectures wondering why I must read an endless number of research papers on themes like Culture, Psychological Contract, or Employee burnout.
+While I might not remember every detail of these research papers, the rigour, attention to detail and focus on research has helped me immensely to develop a comprehensive approach towards problem solving in the workplace.
+The course curriculum and professors at LSE taught me how to ask the right questions, look for the relevant information, and then connect the dots to create effective solutions.
+This is exactly what my current consultancy role requires me to do.
+Moreover, depth of knowledge coupled with the flexibility to customise the course to my interests through electives, also enabled me to gain knowledge across a breadth of areas within HR and Social Psychology.
+In each of my projects at work, I have been able to link my work directly or indirectly to something I learnt at LSE.

 Clarity about my career

-From day one, the LSE Careers department had seminars, one-to-one sessions and workshops about suitable career options.
-Each professor took a personal interest in our careers too.
-Each of us was assigned a mentor (professor) whom we could seek help and advice from.
-It is the direction I received from my professors and LSE Careers that made me pick HR consulting as a career.
+From day one, the LSE Careers department had seminars, one to one sessions and workshops about the different career options available to us.
+Each professor took a personal interest in our career development too.
+Each of us was assigned a mentor (professor) whom we could seek advice from.
+It is the direction I received from my professors and LSE Careers that helped me pick HR consulting as a career.
 More importantly, I felt prepared for it to a large extent.
-From advice on exploring career options to help with CVs, case interviews and behavioural interviews, LSE helped my peers and me at every stage.
+From advice on exploring career options, to help with CVs, case interviews and behavioural interviews, LSE helped me and my peers at every stage.

 Friends for life

-I will always be grateful for my education at LSE, and definitely recommend this experience to every person who wants to create positive change in his or her field of work.
+I will always be grateful for my education at LSE, and recommend this experience to every person who wants to create lasting positive impact in their field of work.